Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Homomorphic Actor-Critic Algorithms

 The solution is not as straightforward for stochastic abstract policies; while Bayesian approaches for constructing solutions to stochastic inverse problems exist \citep{butler2018combining}, we choose a sampling-based method to derive a loss function as an approximation of the policy lifting procedure \citep{kaipio2006statistical}.
 Using the change of variable formula of the pushforward measure, we can show that the conditional expectations of abstract actions under the two policies are equal:

 A similar result holds for all finite moments; in particular, the conditional variance of abstract actions under the two policies are equal--- that is:

 Therefore, we can derive a policy lifting loss as a measure of the consistency of the two policies with respect to the MDP homomorphism map and the lifting procedure.
-Assuming the policies $\pi^\uparrow_\theta$ and $\overline{\pi}_{\overline{\theta}}$ are parameterized by independent neural networks, the loss function is obtained by matching the conditional expectation and variance of abstract actions conditioned on observations sampled from the replay buffer:
+Assuming the policies $\pi^\uparrow_\theta$ and $\overline{\pi}_{\overline{\theta}}$ are parameterized by independent neural networks, the loss function is obtained by matching the conditional expectation and standard deviation (SD) of abstract actions conditioned on observations sampled from the replay buffer:

 As discussed, the policy lifting loss in Equation \eqref{eq:policy_lifting_loss} is not required for deterministic DHPG.

 \paragraph{Training the Critic.} Actual and abstract critics are trained using $n$-step TD error for a faster reward propagation \citep{barth2018distributed}.
 The loss function for each critic is therefore defined as the expectation of the $n$-step Bellman error estimated over transitions samples from the replay buffer $\mathcal{B}$: